 Covered Rooftop Fellowship and Devotional Spaces

 With the new facility, the building is fully utilized during the week, with spaces doubling up for several uses.

 Offices are used to hold counselling sessions while classrooms are used for giving student care or free tuition to students from poor families.
 Seminar Rooms are used to conduct workshops on marriage, parenting and financial management.
 Kitchen and fellowship spaces are used to minister to the elderly, disabled and the poor.

 Why do we need help?

 Although our average Sunday attendance is about 200, we only have 100 working members.
-Of the $6.6 million pledged to the building project, almost $5 million came from these members.
-Churches in Southeast Asia as well as families and friends have stepped in to help too.
-We still need help with the remaining $822,000!
+Of the $7.3 million price tag of the building project, almost $4.5 million have come from these members.
+They have further pledged another $480k pledged over the next 3 years.
+Churches as well as families and friends have stepped in and given $1.7M, of which 90% came from Southeast Asia, and 10% from USA.
+We do need help with the remaining $654,000.